-Has the pending legal challenge to Proposition 206 prevented the new minimum wage laws from going into effect on January 1, 2017?
+Has the legal challenge to Proposition 206 prevented the new minimum wage and earned paid sick time laws from going into effect?

 No. On December 15, 2016, a group of Arizona businesses, Chambers of Commerce, and individual citizens filed a lawsuit, challenging the constitutionality of Proposition 206, the Fair Wages and Healthy Families Act (the "Act").
 On December 21, 2016, the trial court denied a motion to temporarily halt implementation of the Act pending resolution of the legal challenge.
 The trial court's ruling was appealed to the Arizona Supreme Court.
-On December 29, 2016, the Supreme Court denied a request to temporarily halt implementation of the Act while the Court considers whether to take up the appeal.
-As a result, employers are required to comply with the minimum wage requirements under the Act beginning on January 1, 2017.
-The Industrial Commission will promptly update this information as the case develops.
+On March 14, 2017, the Supreme Court declined to overrule the trial court's determination, stating that the Court "rejects [the] challenges to the constitutionality of Proposition 206 and denies the requested special action relief."
+The Supreme Court indicated that it will issue a written opinion further explaining the Courts decision.
+As a result, the Act remains in effect and Arizona employers are subject to its provisions, including minimum wage and earned paid sick time.
+The Industrial Commission will promptly update this FAQ as further information is available.